ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/11_Pon_Tanota.md

 They laughed and played, with the splashing sounds,
 Climbing upstream.

-The devil's child saw this,
+The devil's son saw this,
-Revealed his impatience and fierece nature.
+Revealed his fierece nature.
 “If you insist, I will cut off the root of the deer.”

 Saying this, he fitted a walnut arrow to his walnut bow,
-And shot it towards the sky,
+And shot the arrow towards the sky,
 A walnut wind swept through the trees of the mountains,
 And formed a whirlwind.
 Among the trees of the mountains,
-The deers, were risen by the wind,
+The deer, were risen by the wind,
 Groups by groups,
 Into the sky.

-The devil's child grinned.
+The devil's son grinned.

-I was extremely angry at the sight.
+I was extremely angry when I saw this.
 I fitted a silver arrow to my silver bow,
-And shot the allow towards the departing deer.
+And shot the arrow towards the departing deer.
 A silver wind descended from the heavens, clean and refreshing,
-The deers, groups by groups,
+The deer, groups by groups,
 Were blown back to the trees of the mountains.

-The devil's child, saw this,
+The devil's son, saw this,
-Further revealed his impatience and fierece nature.
+Further revealed his fierece nature.
 “You arrogant fool [1], if you insist on this,
-Then let us compete our strength.”
+Let us compete our strength.”
 With these words, he took off his outter robe.

 I, too, was left only with a thin garment,